masak/alma/ROADMAP.md

 * [007 parser in 007](https://github.com/masak/007/issues/38)
 * [syntax macros](https://github.com/masak/007/issues/80)

 Two things would be worthy enough to produce a v2.0.0 version.
-Either 007 being bootstrapping enough to have both a runtime and a parser written in itself; or 007 having all three of regular macros, syntax macros, and visitor macros.
+Either Alma being bootstrapping enough to have both a runtime and a parser written in itself; or Alma having all three of regular macros, syntax macros, and contextual macros.

 ## Various protocols